“A clean, comfy and well-placed hotel on the edge of Plaka, perfect for a quick visit to the Acropolis”

 - The lift is even smaller - one person at a time

-- When we revisited in 2013, we felt the décor was looking a bit tired
+- When we last revisited we felt the décor was looking a bit tired

 - PLAKA HOTEL: If the Hermes is full, they will offer you a room at the same price at sister Plaka Hotel a few blocks away; rather characterless bedrooms, but a great view of the Parthenon

 Best time to go

 - All ages welcome

 - Pet Friendly